mrjacobbloom/sb3-theme/README.md

   // find all the SVG groups with the fill color #FFAB19 (the color for control blocks) var controls = t.getBlocksWithFillColor('#FFAB19');

-  // give them all the class name "myRepeats" controls.forEach(function(elem) {
+  // give them all the class name "black" controls.forEach(function(elem) {
     elem.classList.add("black");
   });